 Janet Darby's current areas of research interest span across different groups in Rehabilitation & Ageing.
 She is involved with recruiting for a number of studies and, as a qualified occupational… read more

-Falls In Care Homes (FICH) study
+Falls In Care Homes (FINCH) study (including the earlier FICH feasibility study)

 - The falls prevention training received